 Education Savings Bonds Program

 One exclusive benefit of United States savings bonds is the Education Tax Exclusion (26 USC § 135), which allows qualified taxpayers to redeem their bonds tax-free if the proceeds are used to pay for certain educational expenses at qualified institutions.
-For tax-free treatment, the redeemed bonds must be Series EE or Series I bonds issued after 1989 to someone at least 24 years old, and who is responsible for the college tuition, and the college tuition must be paid in the same year that the bonds are redeemed.
+For tax-free treatment, the redeemed bonds must be Series EE or Series I bonds issued after 1989 to someone at least 24 years old, and who is responsible for the college tuition, and the college tuition must be paid in the same year when the bonds are redeemed.
 The money cannot be used for books or for room and board.

 - A married bondholder must file a joint return.

 - Modified adjusted gross income (MAGI) must be less than a certain amount, adjusted annually for inflation, in the year when the bonds are redeemed, which is stipulated in Form 8815, Exclusion of Interest From Series EE and I U.S. Savings Bonds Issued After 1989 that is used to claim the exclusion.
-The MAGI is equal to adjusted gross income before excluding any bond interest plus any exclusions for:
+The MAGI = adjusted gross income before excluding any bond interest plus any exclusions for:

 - foreign earned income,